ZGXaimware/Aimware-DangerZone-Lua/README.md

 # Aimware-DangerZone-Lua<br />
+** Legacy CSGO not receive new updated and no official Server then this project discontinued **<br />

 **Last Updated 2023/9/15 1.1.9(Stable)(New Version)**<br />

 （&nbsp;）Tips1:Use low aastep/aimstep angle and not enable unsafe function that u will never been banned<br />